Macron, Le Pen square off for decisive debate as vote looms - NewsBreak

 That proved disastrous for her image.
 Even in her own camp, she was criticized for being insufficiently prepared.

-Meanwhile, the then-39-year-old Macron, despite his little political experience, seemed comfortable speaking about all kinds of issues and able to go deep into details in what appeared as proof of seriousness.
+Meanwhile, the then 39-year-old Macron, despite his little political experience, seemed comfortable speaking about all kinds of issues and able to go deep into details in what appeared as a proof of seriousness.

 Le Pen recently called the 2017 presidential debate the “biggest failure” of her political career.